-QUESTION YES NO COMMENTS

-1. Medicare-certified?

-2. Medicaid-certified (if you have

-both Medicare and Medicaid)?

-3. Offers the specific health care

-services I need (like skilled nursing

-services or physical therapy)?

-4. Meets my special needs (like

-language or cultural preferences)?

-5. Offers the personal care services I

-need (like help bathing, dressing,

-and using the bathroom)?

-6. Offers the support services I need,

-or can help me arrange for

-additional services, like Meals on

-Wheels, that I may need?

-7. Has staff that can provide the type

-and hours of care my

-doctor ordered and start when I

-need them?

-8. Is recommended by my hospital

-discharge planner, doctor, or

-social worker?

-9. Has staff available at night and on

-weekends for emergencies?

-10. Explained what my insurance will

-cover and what I must pay out-of-

-pocket?

-11. Does background checks on all

-staff?

-12. Has letters from satisfied patients,

-family members, and doctors that

-testify to the home health agency

-providing good care?
+Q uestion Yes No Comments 1.
+Medicare certified?
+2. Medicaid certified (if you have both Medicare and Medicaid)?
+3. Offers the specific health care services I need, like skilled nursing services or physical therapy?
+4. Meets my special needs, like language or cultural preferences?
+5. Offers the personal care services I need, like help bathing, dressing, and using the bathroom?
+6. Offers the support services I need, or can help me arrange for additional services, like a meal delivery service, that I may need?
+(NOTE: These types of services aren't generally covered by Medicare).
+7. Has staff that can give the type and hours of care my doctor ordered and start when I need them?
+8. Is recommended by my hospital discharge planner, doctor, or social worker?
+9. Has staff available at night and on weekends for emergencies?
+10 Explained what my insurance will cover and what I must pay out-of-pocket?
+11 .
+Has letters from satisfied patients, family members, and doctors that testify to the home health agency providing good care?